Parsyll/ParSyll/README.md

 ## PDF drop zone
 This is a preview of where the user can drop their pdf for parsing.
 ![alt text](misc/parsyll_parse_pdf.png)

+## Licensing
+We chose MIT license as our project is geared towards Purdue University.
+We would like our project to be open-sourced and widely adapted by other universities, hence we would want our project to be easily distributed to other students who would like to adpot this project to their university.
+MIT is a more permissive license while limiting the liability that we have, and since this was our senior design project, this is a hastily completed projects by undergraduate students, it is possible that this project consists of breaking-bugs or security issues that are overlooked.